-To predict biomass energy potential, the assignment required a review of Provincial timber supplies (by region), demands on this supply by the existing BC forest industry and identification of surplus biomass potential.
+To predict biomass energy potential, this assignment required a review of Provincial timber supplies (by region) and demands on this supply by the existing BC forest industry to derive an identification of surplus biomass potential.
 Short and long-term energy potential from the conversion of surplus biomass into electricity was quantified in terms of potential supply and cost.
 The uncertainty to this potential supply if sawmills re-direct waste biomass to internal uses is discussed in Section 18.1, as well as the opportunity to acquire additional biomass supplies from lumber re-manufacturing facilities (Section 18.2).

-A second report was also prepared that examined the variables that independent power producers (IPP) might consider when developing business plans centered on the construction of a green-field biomass-to-electricity project.
-That report serves as the basis for calculating the cost of energy (see Appendix 1).
+The previous report completed in 2015 examined the variables that independent power producers (IPP) might consider when developing business plans centered on the construction of a green-field biomass-to-electricity project.
+That report, updated for 2017 costs, serves as the basis for calculating the cost of energy (see Appendix 1).